shidian117/YoLov3_edge_cloud/deploy/Readme.md

 # Model Deployment
-main idea: Deploy the client(edge) model with Paddlelite, deploy the server(cloud) model with Paddle Serving
+Main idea: deploy the client(edge) model with Paddlelite, deploy the server(cloud) model with Paddle Serving

 ## Edge Model
 Convert the edge model with the following opt commands: